List of members of the Sabor, 2024–present

-The 11th Sabor was inaugurated on 16 May 2024.
+The eleventh Sabor was inaugurated on 16 May 2024.
 The assembly came into existence following the early parliamentary election on 17 April 2024 and consists of 151 representatives elected from 10 geographical and two special electoral districts.

 Parliamentary officials

 The Speaker of the Croatian Parliament Gordan Jandroković was elected on 16 May 2024 by 144 votes for and 6 against.

-There are currently five deputy speakers of Sabor, three from the government majority: former Speaker Željko Reiner (HDZ), Ivan Penava (DP) and Furio Radin (Italian minority representative), while the opposition deputy speakers are Sabina Glasovac (SDP) and Peđa Grbin (SDP).
+There are currently four deputy speakers of Sabor, two from the government majority: former Speaker Željko Reiner (HDZ) and Ivan Penava (DP), while the opposition deputy speakers are Sabina Glasovac (SDP) and Mišel Jakšić (SDP).
+Furio Radin (Italian minority representative) retired from being an MP on 25 June 2026.

 Composition

 On the basis of the parliamentary election of 2024, the composition of the Sabor As of May 2024 is as follows.
 There has to be noted that national minority MPs can join one other club as well beside the national minority group.